emmamaddock/SYSC3010PlantPals/README.md

 Additional Hardware used:

-moisture sensors and accompanying Detector Modules
+*- moisture sensors and accompanying Detector Modules

-DC Stepper motor & motor shield
+*- DC Stepper motor & motor shield

-DC water pump
+*- DC water pump

+*- 1pin input Transistor module

 (An additional rig was used to hold plants and move the pump nozzle)